-Austen doesn't dwell on this side of things.
-Kitty and Lydia go into a tizzy over the officers.
+Austen doesn't dwell on this sordid side of things.
+Instead, Kitty and Lydia go into a tizzy over the officers.
 Even Mrs. Bennet is excited, ("I remember the time when I liked a red coat myself very well—and, indeed, so I do still at my heart") and Mr. Bennet rolls his eyes and goes to his study.

 Just imagine how a regiment of militia would liven up your sleepy country village.
 The Regency cartoonist George Cruikshank wrote a brief memoir about his happy childhood days playing soldiers with his brother when his father joined the militia.
-You can picture little boys running around with sticks, watching and imitating the soldiers, while Lydia and Kitty think of every excuse they can to go into town.
+You can picture little boys running around with sticks, watching and imitating the soldiers, while the young ladies think of every excuse they can to go into town.
 The very first review of Pride & Prejudice noted that the "perpetual visits to the market town where the officers are quartered" by the "younger Miss Bennets" "is perhaps exemplified by every provincial town in the kingdom."
 In other words, Austen has drawn a true picture of how young ladies behave with a flock of officers descends on their town, and it isn't with fear and suspicion.
 The greatest danger the militia presents, according to another early review, is the "folly" of letting girls flirt with officers, and the danger of seduction.

 Actually, putting down seditious uprisings was the reason for having a militia.
 Nothing unspoken about it.
 It was right there in the founding legislation.
 There was no police force in Regency England, nor could the economy of that time sustain a standing police force everywhere, so gentlemen in every county were appointed officers of the militia and able-bodied men were trained at regular intervals, to be called out in the event of emergencies, such as popular rebellion.